nzakas/understandinges6/manuscript/03-Functions.md

 ## Working with Unnamed Parameters

 So far, the examples in this chapter have only covered parameters that have been named in the function definition.
 However, JavaScript functions don't limit the number of parameters that can be passed to the number of named parameters defined.
 You can always pass fewer or more parameters than formally specified.
-Default parameters make it clear when a function can accept fewer parameters, and ECMAScript 6 sought to make the problem of passing more parameters than defined better as well.
+Default parameter values make it clear when a function can accept fewer parameters, and ECMAScript 6 sought to make the problem of passing more parameters than defined better as well.

 ### Unnamed Parameters in ECMAScript 5